Remington Model 887

-The Remington Model 887 Nitro Mag is a pump-action shotgun manufactured by Remington Arms Company, Inc. It is noted for using a polymer finish called ArmorLokt, which is designed to survive any type of weather condition and leaves no exterior surfaces to rust.
+The Remington Model 887 Nitro Mag is a pump-action shotgun formerly manufactured by Remington Arms Company, Inc. It is noted for using a polymer finish called ArmorLokt, which is designed to survive any type of weather condition and leaves no exterior surfaces to rust.
 This gives the 887 a "space age" look which is one of the gun's more defining features.

 Design and Features

+Target Market and Positioning

 As the name suggests, the 887 Nitro Mag can chamber 3 ½″ magnum shells.
 In this way, it competes with the Mossberg 835 Ulti-Mag, which is designed specifically for firing 3 ½″ magnum shells.
 The look of the 887 is also frequently compared to that of the Benelli Nova.
-The Remington 887's brochure confirms this by comparing itself to the Mossberg 835 and the Benelli Nova.
+The Remington 887 brochure positioned the firearm in this market by comparing it to the Mossberg 835 and the Benelli Nova.